-Santander offers new current account customers a 0% overdraft for the first four months, after which the charge on the overdraft is £1 per day (max £20 per month).
+The Nationwide FlexDirect* account offers new current account customers a 0% overdraft for the first year of holding the account, after which the charge on the overdraft is 50p per day.

 Of course, if you already have an overdraft you can't use it for new borrowing (though it will cut the cost as you can shift it).
 Simply set up the account and use the money for whatever you need.
-For full details read the Best Current Account guide.
+For full details and other bank account options, read the Best Bank Accounts guide.